rmunro/active_learning_imagenet/README.md

 # Potential Solutions

-There are many extensions to this code, from a 1 hour exercise to improve how confidence is used to order the images, to a multiple week exercice that could included retraining all/parts of the model and providing interfaces that are optimal for different kinds of human labeling.
+There are many extensions to this code, from a 1 hour exercise to improve how confidence is used to order the images, to a multiple week exercise that could included retraining all/parts of the model and providing interfaces that are optimal for different kinds of human labeling.

 ## 2 Hour Exercise